97-Jeffrey/challenge-for-Floka/README.md

 ### Submission

-To begin, create a Code Sandbox account, clone this repo and code away!
+To begin, create a Code Sandbox account, fork this repo and code away!
-To start a local development server, run "npm start".
-Otherwise, you may also just develop entirely on Code Sandbox.
+Please develop entirely on Code Sandbox for simplicity.

-To submit, commit and push your changes to your repository.
-Then, open Code Sandbox and import your repo to a new Sandbox.
+To submit, save all your files.
+Then, email us with the sandbox link.
+Please do NOT make any more changes once the email is sent.